cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 The computational cost of OPAQUE is determined by the cost of the OPRF, the cost of a regular Diffie-Hellman exchange, and the cost of authenticating such exchange.
-In our elliptic-curve implementation of the OPRF, the cost for the client is two exponentiations (one or two of which can be fixed base) and one hashing-into-curve operation
+In an elliptic-curve implementation of the OPRF, the cost for the client is two exponentiations (one or two of which can be fixed base) and one hashing-into-curve operation
 {{I-D.irtf-cfrg-hash-to-curve}}; for the server, it is just one